Basic Roleplay

 You also are expected to turn your light and sirens on and respond to a scene at speeds higher than the speed limit.

-Police Officer Medical Roleplay (DR & [A]BCDE)
+Police Officer Medical Roleplay (DRcBC)

-When performing medical Roleplay there is a variety of injuries that you will come across in this document.
+When performing medical roleplay there is a variety of injuries that you will come across in this document.
 We will cover the bare basics to teach you how to do medical roleplay in a general sense.

 D - Danger